JohanAanesen/CSAMS/docs/bredeNotes.md

 ### Monday - EASTER EDITION - 15/04/19
 * Finished the last functions for logging `admin control student` logging.
 It's a lot of functions now, and most are almost identical.
 I'm considering solving this another way to have less code...
+* Implemented and tested change logging for students

 ### Tuesday - EASTER EDITION - 16/04/19